dcdpr/did-btcr2/mdbook/src/operations/resolve.md

-# TODO: Describe what this operations does:
+# TODO: Describe what this operation does:

 * What the resolutionOptions looks like (its "schema").
 Especially resolutionOptions.sidecar.
   * And critically, *what to do with resolutionOptions.sidecar* to make the resolution work correctly, namely:
   * Hash the documents in the resolutionOptions.sidecar.documents array to construct a mapping of hashes to documents.
     * Don't forget to [parse (don't validate)](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/) each document to ensure it is conformant **before** performing any network I/O.
   * Optimization: Reorganize the resolutionOptions.sidecar.smtProofs array into a mapping of SMT roots to SMT proofs while parsing each proof to enable O(1) lookups by SMT root.
-* Pre-update verifications (e.g., ensure the DID identifier decodes properly, check the Genesis Document hash for "x" HRP DIDs, etc.)
+* Pre-update verifications (e.g., ensure the DID identifier decodes properly, check the Genesis Document hash for `"x"` `hrp` DIDs, etc.)
 * What to look for on the blockchain.
 * What to do with the Signal Bytes in the Bitcoin transaction.
 * Retrieving the BTCR2 Signed Update by Signal Bytes.